 Pancreatitis in dogs

 Pancreatitis in dogs or canine pancreatitis is the inflammation of the pancreas.
 The pancreas is an organ that lies alongside the stomach.
 It is an important part of the digestive system as it produces the enzymes needed to digest food properly.
 It also produces hormones such as insulin, which regulates blood sugar.
-When the pancreas becomes inflamed, the flow of enzymes is disrupted and they spill into the abdominal cavity.
+When the pancreas becomes inflamed, the flow of enzymes normally activated in the intestines is disrupted and they are activated in the pancreas instead.

 The causes of pancreatitis vary and can include changes in diet or an allergic reaction to a prescribed medication.
 The condition can affect all breeds of dogs and cats, however there are a number of breeds that seem to be more susceptible to developing the condition.